af3556/af3556.github.io/_posts/2025-03-06-shelly-timers.md

 Let's move on to a non-trivial example: the goal is to post a notification to a HTTP server (a "webhook"), but to make sure that we don't flood the server with too many messages at once.
 In addition we'll remove any duplicate messages.

 The queuing logic adds a bit of extra code but it's well worth it to not get spammed by a runaway script ;-).

+> In general it is preferable for processing of notifications (de-duplication, rate-limiting, prioritisation, etc) to be handled by the notification service.
+That approach avoids having to implement this processing at each source and allows reuse of the same pipeline for all notification sources.
+However not all notification services support such a thing, [ntfy.sh](https://ntfy.sh/) doesn't.
+{: .prompt-info }

 ```javascript
 /* Shelly script to demonstrate using Timers for rate limited notifications to